Variant of interdict

 - R.C.Ch. to exclude (a person, parish, etc.) from certain acts, sacraments, or privileges

-Origin: altered (infl. by L interdictus) < ME entrediten < n. entredit: see interdict below
+Origin: altered (infl. by Classical Latin interdictus) from Middle English entrediten from noun entredit: see interdict below

 - an official prohibition or restraint